aprenlia/documentation/content/applications/finance/accounting/customer_invoices/deferred_revenues.rst

   :ref:`generate them manually <customer_invoices/deferred/generate_manually>` by selecting the :guilabel:`Manually & Grouped` option instead.
 Based on
+  There are three ways to calculate the deferred revenue recognition:

+   - :guilabel:`Days`: The total amount is divided equally by the total number of days in the period, inclusive of the start and end dates.
+   - :guilabel:`Months`: Each full month represents an equal proportion of the total amount, regardless of the actual number of days in that month (standardized basis).
+   - :guilabel:`Full Months`: Any month started is treated as a complete month.
+However, the final month is only considered full if the period extends to the very last day of that month.

   Suppose an invoice of $1200 must be deferred over 12 months.

+  - The :guilabel:`Days` option accounts for different amounts depending on the number of days in each month (e.g., ~$102 for January and ~$92 for February).

   - The :guilabel:`Months` option accounts for $100 each month prorated to the number of days in that month (e.g., $50 for the first month if the :guilabel:`Start Date` is set to the 15th of